-On January 16, 2020 the Company announced that had received the first Trial Mining License with respect to permit 866.160/2007 for the Cajueiro Project.
+Subsequent to receiving approval of the Frist Environmental permit above, on January 16th, 2020 the Company announced that had received the first Trial Mining License with respect to permit 866.160/2007 for the Cajueiro Project.

-The Trial Mining license No 041/2019 follows the environmental permit LOPM No 320459 published on October 7, 2019.
-The Trial Mining License now grants Altamira Gold and its partner FMS Investimentos e Participacoes Ltda. (“FMS”) the right to process up to 50,000 tonnes per year from the southern part of the key Crente resource area, and is valid for 36 months.
+- The Trial Mining license No 041/2019 follows the environmental permit LOPM No 320459 published on October 7th, 2019.
+The Trial Mining License now grants Altamira Gold the right to process up to 50,000 tonnes per year from the southern part of the key Crente resource area, and is valid for 36 months.

-The first Trial Mining license also allows Altamira and FMS to commence the construction of the processing facility in the Cajueiro Project area and will open up the southern portion of the highly-prospective Crente resource for feed for the plant.
+- The first Trial Mining license also allows Altamira to commence the construction of the processing facility in the Cajueiro Project area and will open up the southern portion of the highly-prospective Crente resource for feed for the plant

 Altamira is also pursuing Trial Mining Licenses over three additional claim blocks which cover the resources in the northern part of the Crente deposit as well as the Baldo, Matrincha and Marines deposits within the Cajueiro project area.